 We have a blog post on our Voter ID and Discretion article out on the LSEUSA blog site.
 Poll workers often are influenced by their own biases when implementing voter identification laws but this problem can be mitigated in part by having better educated poll workers.

 Auditors are supposed to comment on the particular risks that companies face and to say what they did to deal with those risks.
-They are supposed to discuss how much of the company they […]

 As Mike and Lonna noted, each of us have had less than pleasant encounters with school principals regarding polling places in schools and I have blogged about this before.
 In one of our many polling place observations in Southern California, Mike watched with some amusement when an elementary school principal expressed anger when I took a picture of an election sign at her school.; she didn’t like adults with cameras on her property, and for good reason.

 I have been fielding an inordinate number of calls today about the voting in New Jersey and the use of email for ballot transmissions.
 The email balloting solution is not a bad idea — it is something that overseas and military voters have done for some time — but it raises an array of interesting issues.
 First, it illustrates the tradeoffs voters are willing to make vis-a-vis privacy/security and access to voting.
 Voters will often sacrifice a lot in order to be able to vote.
 Second, it illustrates how many modern solutions have digital divide problems; not everyone has email.
 Third, it shows my experimentation with electronic ballot delivery and return would be helpful.

 The Smithsonian National Museum of National History sponsored a symposium — Political Machines: Innovations in Campaigns and Elections today.
-This morning started with a keynote talk by Darrell West of the Brookings Institution.
-He gave an interesting talk on how politics is being changed by technology.
-He noted how campaigns and political groups are using […]

 Tropical Storm Sandy has created a disaster in New York and along the eastern seaboard.
 The states that were affected all have to have their elections up and running on Tuesday; except for New Jersey, the states most directly affected are not states with early and absentee voting.
-In New York, numerous subway tunnels were […]

 It is unclear to me how election officials will prepare for the election on November 6.
 With no power and parts of the city flooded, how exactly will they get polling places open, all the polling stations manned, all of the voting machines, voting equipment deployed?
 This will be the challenge of the election.